zazaserty/Zamux/README.md

 <div align="left">

 # Zamux
-My Termux rice, nothing special just my personal touch to make using it more appealing.
-It uses a dracula colorscheme, I just love it, and changes the font a bit.
-It incorporates other components like zsh or bat just to add some eye candy and convenience to the experience.
+My Termux setup is customized to enhance the user experience by incorporating personalized design elements.
+The dracula colorscheme has been selected to improve visual appeal, while the font has been modified for improved readability.
+Additional components such as zsh and bat have been integrated to enhance convenience and provide aesthetic value.

 ## Components and/or requirements

-These config files will probably work on any distro, but gentoo is a personal recommendation for the tinkerers.
-It's a really simple and barebones setup.
+This setup was made on Android, but will work on IOS trough iSH if that's what you like!

 **·[Termux](), always grab it from F-droid.**

 ## Credits

 The realization of my customized setup is owed to the dedicated communities and developers who have contributed their time and expertise to the open-source movement.
 It is truly an honor to be a part of such a collaborative and supportive community where individuals assist one another in achieving their objectives.
 As such, I urge everyone to support and recognize the developers responsible for the dependencies I have utilized.